FAST. FUN. INCLUSIVE.

 But our mission goes further than sport.
 Hackney on Ice is using Hackney as a testbed for innovation, creating a model that can be replicated across other boroughs and counties.
 By embedding our values of respect, integrity, and inclusion from the bottom up, we aim to celebrate diversity, nurture both players and coaches, and strengthen Hackney’s reputation for community pride, sustainability, and fairness.

-We want to build a real hockey culture from the grassroots up — one where the community supports each other, grows together, and displays true sportsmanship.
+We want to build a culture from the grassroots up — one where the community supports each other, grows together, and displays true sportsmanship.
 Ice hockey is not about aggression: it is about strength, respect, and belonging.

 Bringing fast, fun, and affordable hockey into Hackney classrooms to inspire teamwork, fitness, and fair play.